 Food cravings may sometimes arise from old habits or memories (like the smell of your grandmother’s chocolate chip cookies…mmm).

-I stopped by The Doctors recently to share a few of the most common food cravings and what your body may be telling you when you have them, and I’ll break them down for you, here.
+Here are some of the most common food cravings and what your body may be telling you when you have them.

 The Craving: French fries